 How to Make Texas Sheet Cake: Step by Step

-This cake is extremely easy to make!
-Start by preheating the oven to 375.
+This cake is extremely easy to make, no stacking or elaborate frosting job required!
+Start by preheating the oven to 350.

-- In a medium bowl, sift or whisk together the flour, sugar, baking soda and salt.
+Step 1: In a large mixing bowl, whisk together the flour, sugar, baking soda and salt.

-- In a medium saucepan, combine the butter, oil, cocoa and water over medium heat until melted.
-Heating the cocoa with the wet ingredients will help bloom the cocoa and maximize the chocolate flavor in the cake.
+Step 2: In a medium saucepan, melt butter, oil, cocoa and water over medium heat.
+This helps bloom the cocoa and maximize the chocolate flavor in the cake.

-- Once melted, whisk the cocoa mixture into the flour mixture.
+Step 3: Once melted, whisk the cocoa mixture into the flour mixture.
 In a separate bowl, whisk together the eggs, buttermilk and vanilla.
-Gradually whisk the egg mixture into the flour mixture.
+Gradually whisk the egg mixture into the warm chocolate mixture.

-- Pour the mixture into a greased and floured sheet pan (I either use a nonstick spray or a butter wrapper) and bake for 20-25 minutes until the cake springs back when you poke the center.
+Step 4: Pour the cake batter into a greased and floured sheet pan and bake for 26-32 minutes until the cake springs back when you poke the center.

-- When the cake is done baking and has cooled for 5-10 minutes, pour the warm icing over the top and sprinkle with pecans.
-It’s best to wait for the cake to cool slightly so it doesn’t absorb all of the icing.
+Step 6: Once the cake has cooled for 5-10 minutes, pour the warm frosting over the warm cake and sprinkle with pecans.
+It’s best to wait for the cake to cool just slightly as a piping hot cake will absorb more of the icing.

 Tips for Making the Best Texas Sheet Cake: